-Importance of Making a Will
+Importance of making a Will

 05 May, 2016

-Some put off making a will due to superstitions, or just because they find it morbid, it is incredibly important that you have made those provisions so that if something happened to you unexpectedly your family/friends will be provided for.
+Some put off making a Will due to superstition, or just because they find it morbid, but it is incredibly important that you have made those provisions so that if something happened to you unexpectedly your family/friends would be provided for.
 Wills are not just for the rich and famous, even those with very little should have one.
-Without a will, your family will be left in an uncomfortable position, just as Prince’s family probably are.
+Without it your family will be left in an uncertain position, just as Prince’s family probably are.

-Who will benefit if you don’t have a will?
+What happens if you don’t have a Will?

-Although Prince’s estate is of course being dealt with in the American court system, there are similar issues in the UK for inheritance when a person has not made a will.
-It has been estimated that more than half of the UK population have no made a will, perhaps as much as 60% of people.
-Although, here in the UK, the law sets out who is entitled to inherit from you if you are married, or you have immediate family, there are still issues that are best to resolve by having a will.
-If you and your partner are not married, they will not automatically inherit your assets when you die, no matter how long you were together.
+Although Prince’s estate is of course being dealt with in the American court system, there are similar issues in the UK for inheritance when a person has not made a Will.
+It has been estimated that more than half the UK population have no Will.
+Although, here in the UK, the law sets out who is entitled to inherit from you if you are married, or you have immediate family, there is a lot that is left open to uncertaintly.
+For example, if you and your partner are not married, they will not automatically inherit your assets when you die, no matter how long you were together.

-Keeping your will up to date
+Keep it up to date